CodeChain-io/codechain/docs/asset-management.rst

     const sdk = new SDK({ server: “http://localhost:8080” });

 The MemoryKeyStore is created for testing purposes.
 In real applications, the MemoryKeyStore would be in the form of storage, such as hardware wallets or the key store server, which would hold and manage the key pair (private and public keys).
-If you want to use the key store server see below `external key store`_.
+If you want to use the key store server see below `remote key store`_.
 The P2PKH is responsible for locking and unlocking scripts.
 ::